 Planary allows you to create floors with multiple uses.
 In this article, we will see how to create a mixed used building.

-1. Sketch your mixed-use floor plan using polylines.
+1. Sketch your mixed-use floor plan using polylines or hatches.

 In the following sketch, we have a residential building with a retail and service area on the ground level